cotes2020/jekyll-theme-chirpy/_posts/2024-09-27-SVG-RAG-Dumbell.md

 ![SVG Dumbbell](/assets/img/0008-SVGDumbell/SVGDumbell.png)

 I am fairly happy with the results of this visual and will keep this option in mind in the future.
-The best part of this option is that you can mix this with fields parameters so that user's can select between values and the SVG.
+The best part of this option is that you can mix this with fields parameters so that users can select between values and the SVG.